Russia profile - Timeline

 2008 November - Parliament votes overwhelmingly in favour of a bill that would extend the next president's term of office from four to six years.

-2009 January - Russia stops gas supplies to Ukraine after the collapse of talks to resolve a row over unpaid bills and gas prices.
+2009 January - Russia stops gas supplies to Ukraine after the collapse of talks to resolve a row over unpaid bills.
 Supplies to southeastern Europe are disrupted for several weeks as a result of the dispute.

-2009 July - President Medvedev and Barack Obama, on his first official visit to Moscow, reach an outline agreement to cut back their countries' stockpiles of nuclear weapons, in a move aimed at replacing the 1991 Start 1 treaty.
+2009 July - President Medvedev and Barack Obama, on his first official visit to Moscow, reach an outline agreement to reduce nuclear weapons stockpiles in move aimed at replacing 1991 Start 1 treaty.

 2009 September - Russia welcomes the US decision to shelve missile defence bases in Poland and the Czech Republic.

 2009 October - Opposition parties accuse the authorities of rigging local elections, as the governing United Russia party wins every poll by a wide margin.

 2010 April - President Medvedev signs a new strategic arms agreement with US committing both sides to cut arsenals of deployed nuclear warheads by about 30 percent.

 2010 June - Presidents Medvedev and Obama mark warming in ties on the Russian leader's first visit to the White House.
 Obama says the US will back Russia's World Trade Organisation accession, and Russia will allow the US to resume poultry exports.